 In March, Feeding America projected that 13 million children will experience food insecurity in 2021.
-This year, Congress has the opportunity to reauthorize and modify the nutrition programs that target and address childhood hunger.
+At this same moment, Congress has the opportunity to reauthorize and modify the nutrition programs that target and address childhood hunger.
 Child Nutrition Reauthorization (or CNR) is the process through which Congress modifies permanent statues related to child nutrition programs.
 This process typically includes modification to the following programs:

 - National School Lunch Program (NSLP),